RBuster/UmbracoNotes/DevelopmentNotes.md

 Everything in umbraco is customizable with typical MVC and .Net standards.
 Controllers can be hijacked for custom implementation, and partials rendered in the same fashion

-Umrbaco is MVC first, with the application layered on.
+Umbraco is MVC first, with the application layered on.
 This means that there are no real layers of applicaiton to work through to get custom implementations through.

-While Umrbaco does offer an API, it is familiar to MVC developers and is built off the back of traditional MVC framwork ideas.
+While Umbraco does offer an API, it is familiar to MVC developers and is built off the back of traditional MVC framwork ideas.

 Customization is all over the place with Umbraco, and could take up weeks of talks about it.
 From normal css and js, to back end screens it all follows the same pattern.